-Coming western models nowadays are still considering Chinese model market as a perspective.
-Today getting into Chinese model agency for them is even more adorable.
+Coming western models nowadays are still considering the Chinese model market as a perspective.
+Today getting into a Chinese model agency for them is even more adorable.
 But in fact, each time when contracts with agencies are finishing, the majority of westerners are returning to a home without any money.
 Even after several attempts they still remain a hope that next time they will definitely be successful in China.

 WHAT WILL YOU GET TODAY IN CHINESE MODEL AGENCY

 In 90% of cases, Chinese agencies are working with models on credit base contracts.
-It means, that before to start making money in China, the model has to cover expenses mentioned in his/her balance sheet.
-Once enough amount of jobs is done, the model can start to earn with deduction of agency fee for each job.
+It means, that before starting making money in China, the model has to cover expenses mentioned in his/her balance sheet.
+Once enough amount of job is done, the model can start to earn with deduction of the agency fee for each job.

 Just some lucky and well-experienced models are coming to China with “warranty contracts”, where Chinese agencies are obligated to pay some salaries to them on a monthly basis.

-From the beginning for a westerner that arrived in Chinese model agency, everything goes well.
+From the beginning for a westerner that arrived in a Chinese model agency, everything goes well.
 Agency provides a lot of castings and proposes many kinds of jobs.
 The model starts to make future plans and waits when finally “minus” will be covered.
 But suddenly, when it comes the time of making money, the number of jobs is falling down.

 The model still goes on castings, but unfortunately, almost all jobs are taking those models, who just arrived at the agency.
-After contract finishes it turns out, that model hardly can “cover a minus” and earn almost nothing to bring home.
+After the contract finishes it turns out, that model hardly can “cover a minus” and earn almost nothing to bring home.

 Chinese agencies are “pushing” just-arrived models to give them more jobs, but quickly switching to another when those are about to cover their balance.
 They also never tell models real prices for the jobs they’re giving.
 In fact, they always levering the price tag for 20-50%.